sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 opposite direction.
 This time the reason is the ideal consisting of the absorbing element.

-The machinery --even the version with only two functors and two lax monoidal morphisms-- is stronger than the examples here illustrated.
+The machinery --even the version with only two functors and two lax monoidal morphisms-- is stronger than the examples above illustrate.
 For instance we can define ~~utterly useless~~ exotic variants of validation and overflow.
 We can even construct an example where both lax monoidal morphisms are needed and they are *not* inverse to each other.
-They are all implemented in the [gist](https://gist.github.com/sonatsuer/f535501fbc1c793a1ecde83d4ded149e).
+These are all implemented in the [gist](https://gist.github.com/sonatsuer/f535501fbc1c793a1ecde83d4ded149e).